ParvathyRamakrishnan/Bytezip-Deep-Learning-Based-Lossless-Bytestream-Compressor/README.md

 Libraries: PyTorch 1.1, numpy, torchac, scikit-learn

 ## Instructions
-### Neural Network Model
+#### Neural Network Model
-Define model and network parameters accodrding to data in multiscalemodel.py
+Define model and network parameters accodrding to data in script multiscalemodel.py
-### Training:
+#### Training:
-Copy train dataset in data folder and train model using Training_mutiscalemodel.py Save the trained model
+Copy train dataset in data folder and train model using script Training_mutiscalemodel.py

+Save the trained model
-### Evaluation
+#### Evaluation
 To test lossless compression and decompression using trained model use script Compress_multiscalemodel.py